pyscf/pyscf.github.io/source/user/sgx.rst

 Usage and Example
 =================

-Any :attr:`scf.hf.SCF` object :attr:`mf` can be converted to an equivalent object that computes the Coulomb and Exchange matrices with SGX instead of analytical integration by calling :code:`sgx.sgx_fit(mf)`.
+Any :attr:`scf.hf.SCF` object :attr:`mf` can be converted to an equivalent object that computes the Coulomb and exchange matrices with SGX instead of analytical integration by calling :code:`sgx.sgx_fit(mf)`.

 * :source:`examples/sgx/00-simple_sgx.py`